Pylons/pyramid/docs/quick_tutorial/view_classes.rst

     :linenos:

 #.
 Our unit tests in ``view_classes/tutorial/tests.py`` don't run,
-   so let's modify the to import the view class and make an instance before getting a response:
+   so let's modify them to import the view class and make an instance before getting a response:

    .. literalinclude:: view_classes/tutorial/tests.py